fabric/patchwork/docs/index.rst

     * Including "download this URL directly to the remote end", etc
 * `auth`: Create/manage users, groups, `sudoers` etc
 * `vcs`: Manage version control checkouts
+* `commands`: Execute complicated tasks combining run/sudo/get/put and so forth, such as uploading/running/removing script files.

 Stuff that might want to live in some sort of plugin/ext system?)